RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/3-Keyper Manual/3-Workflow/4-Guides/troubleshooting-workflows/troubleshooting-workflows.md

 ![A screenshot of a diagram showing how the elements return errors.
 In this example a green start event is on the left, indicating that the process began without error.
 The sequence flow is also green that moves into the exclusive gate on the right.
 The exclusive gate, however, is red, indicating that it has produced an error.](<Process Run Error.png>)

 To quickly restart the process run that has errored, Rapid provides a **Restart** button beside the launch button.
-After you have corrected a perceived error, this button will launch the process run again with the same trigger conditions for troubleshooting purposes.
+After you have corrected a perceived error, this button will resume the process run **from the errored element** with the same trigger conditions.

 ![A screenshot demonstrating the location and appearance of the "Restart" button in the Rapid Workflow experience.
 The button only appears when the process run has failed.
 The button has an icon of two arrows circling each other, and the label "Restart".
 The button appears to the right of the "Launch" button.
 The screenshot is annotated with a red box to highlight the location of the "Restart" button.](<Process Run Restart.png>)